Islandora/documentation/docs/installation/docker/converting.md

 Commands to build a site, like `make starter` and `make production` are not necessary with the Site Template, so they can be removed from your Makefile.

-Many of the other commands specify which containers to run commands in, for example `docker compose exec drupal`, but in the Site Template environment you need to specify -dev or -prod, so that would be changed to `docker compose exec drupal-dev` or `docker compose exec drupal-prod`.
+Many of the other commands specify which containers to run commands in, for example `docker compose exec drupal`.

 ## Other Customizations

 If you have modified your ISLE-DC repository, those modifications will need to be evaluated on a case-by-case basis.
 This includes editing the Dockerfile and environment variables mentioned above, as well as any other customizations you may have made, such as to settings.php, robots.txt, nginx configs, etc.